postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 ## Benefits

 * **Avoid non-intuitive error messages**.
 Aspects that are applied to unexpected or untested kinds of declarations can throw very confusing exceptions or cause errors while compiling the transformed code.
 This confusion can be avoided by reporting clear error messages when the target of the aspect does not meet expectations.
 See also <xref:eligibility> for this use case.
 * **Avoid confusing warnings**.
-The C# compiler and other analyzers are not aware that the code is being transformed by your aspect.
-Therefore, they may report irrelevant warnings.
-If you suppress these warnings from your aspects, developers using your aspect will be less confused and will lose not lose time suppressing the warnings manually.
+The C# compiler and other analyzers are not aware that the code is being transformed by your aspect and they may, therefore, report irrelevant warnings.
+If you suppress these warnings from your aspects, developers using your aspect will be less confused and will not lose time suppressing the warnings manually.
 * **Improve the productivity of the users of your aspect**.
-Overall, reporting and suppressing relevant diagnostics greatly improve the productivity of people using your aspect.
+Overall, reporting and suppressing relevant diagnostics greatly improves the productivity of people using your aspect.
 * **Diagnostic-only aspects**.
 You can also create aspects that _only_ report or suppress diagnostics, without transforming source code.
 See <xref:validation> for details and benefits.

 ## Reporting a diagnostic